daniele-NA/objecter/README.md

 ## Setup 🔧

-Before building the project, unzip the provided `tools.zip` file and place its contents under the `jni/` directory in the project root:
+Before building the project,DOWNLOAD `tools.zip` from release panel file,unzip and place its contents under the `jni/` directory in the project root:

 ```text
 project-root/